-This is for general educational purposes, and everyone should work with their physician to find what is best for their own health.
+This information is for general educational purposes, and everyone should work with their own physician to find what is best for their health.
+Please see the medical disclaimer.

 Sometimes people need pain medication in order to tolerate activity.

-It is important to be able to tolerate activity: activity improves pain and overall health!
-Over the years, unfortunately, I have had to refer many people to the Emergency Department or back to the physician’s office for pain medication issues!
+It is important to be able to tolerate activity: activity has been found to improve pain and overall health (Cochrane, 2014).
+Over the years, unfortunately, I have had to refer many people to the Emergency Department or back to the physician’s office for pain medication problems.
 It is important for patients to be educated and aware of what they are taking and why, how much, how often, and to what end goal.